Mutanterf/Pipeline-using-Airflow-DBT-Clickhouse-Superset-/README.md

 This project demonstrates a full modern data pipeline with synthetic demographic data.
 The process includes data generation, transformation, loading into different data warehouses, and dashboard visualization.

 # To use the project create `data/` folder with number of XLSX files
+# To pull docker image of my container use
+# docker pull meiirkhanshamurat/airflow-custom
 ---

 ## Pipeline Overview